 Some people choose to cover their entire elbow with an intricate design like a flower, which I give them mad props for because it must be a hell like none I can possibly imagine.
 Something with a prominent centre like a daisy or sunflower would work well on an elbow, using the tip of the elbow as the centre of the flower.

-Elbow tattoos rock, they look awesome and show your dedication to ink as an art form and way of life, but they are incredibly painful and take forever and a day to heal.
-Still despite all my protestations throughout this hub I actually think I might get my other elbow done.
+Elbow tattoos rock.
+They look awesome and show your dedication to ink as an art form and way of life, but they are incredibly painful and take forever and a day to heal.
+Still, despite all my protestations throughout this article, I actually think I might get my other elbow done.
 I have a forearm filled with butterflies that could really use a swarm of bees circling the elbow.
-Maybe this time I’ll avoid the tip. . okay maybe just one little bee.
+Maybe this time I’ll avoid the tip . . . okay maybe just one little bee.